Troubleshoot Hybrid Runbook Workers

 diy/worker.conf - This process is the DIY hybrid worker process.
 The DIY hybrid worker process is used to execute user runbooks on the Hybrid Runbook Worker.
 It only differs from the Auto registered Hybrid worker process in the key detail that is uses a different configuration.
 This process isn't present if the Azure Automation solution is disabled, and the DIY Linux Hybrid Worker isn't registered.

-If the OMS Agent for Linux isn't running, run the following command to start the service:
+If the agent isn't running, run the following command to start the service:

 sudo /opt/microsoft/omsagent/bin/service_control restart.

 If you see the error: The specified class does not exist.. in the